sandinmyjoints/requests-review/review.rst

 Programmers inhabit the minds of users.
 In Reitz's case, these are other programmers (as opposed to, say, the programmers of Google Chrome, which is used by non-programmers).
-Programmers can be said to inhabit mind of the computer itself.
+Programmers might also be said to inhabit mind of the computer itself.

 This habitation of minds outside my own is part of what draws me to both these pursuits.
 It is a challenge.
 It broadens my world.
-Thinking of others, as others think, anticipate their needs and wants and questions, helps me escape myself and gain perspective.
+Thinking of others, as others think, anticipating their needs and wants and questions, helps me escape myself and gain perspective.
 It's invigorating!
 When I am programming or writing well, in the flow, I experience a feeling of communing, of knowing what someone else, another human being, thought or thinks or will think, felt or feels or will